-Considering the scale of the disaster, the ACT response implemented in consortium between FCA and CA aims to address the most urgent needs of affected population in Sagaing and Mandalay regions through a multi-sectoral approach designed in two phases: 1.
+Considering the scale of the disaster, the ACT response implemented in consortium between FCA, CA and HEKS aims to address the most urgent needs of affected population in Sagaing and Mandalay and southern shan state regions through a multi-sectoral approach designed in two phases: 1.
 Emergency life-saving response, followed by 2.
 Early recovery.
 To that end, the project will combine the sectoral expertise of each ACT member and their partners, relying on several complementary modalities, including multi-purpose cash assistance in line with the cluster recommendations.
 The intervention will cover WASH, SHELTER/NFI, PROTECTION, MPCA, Food Security/Emergency Livelihood as well as Education in Emergencies and be implemented over a period of 12 months to ensure transition from emergency response to recovery.

-To that end, an initial emergency response covering the initial 3 months after the crisis will focus on providing life-saving assistance mainly through cash and in-kind distributions in several sectors (Food Security, WASH, Protection (including Child Protection in Emergencies and Gender-Based

-Violence), and Shelter).
+To that end, an initial emergency response covering the initial 3 months after the crisis will focus on providing life-saving assistance mainly through cash and in-kind distributions in several sectors (Food Security, WASH, Protection (including Child Protection in Emergencies and Gender-Based Violence), and Shelter).
 Considering the scale of the earthquake, compounding existing vulnerabilities, it is essential for this intervention also integrate recovery as part of its design.
+A detailed implementation will be developed to clearly Chak out the emergency and early recovery activities in plan.